 Routine tests for acute pneumonia/pneumonitis should also be performed where indicated according to local protocols.

 Immunocompromised people who were confirmed or probable cases, must have two PCR negative respiratory specimens collected at least 24 hours apart at least 7 days after symptom onset, in addition to meeting the release from isolation criteria.

 Asymptomatic people do not usually require testing, except in special circumstances, e.g. active case finding in outbreak settings or returned travellers from overseas or Victoria.
 For further advice please see the COVID-19 control guideline for public health units or call your local public health unit on 1300 066 055.

 Testing for COVID-19 in primary and tertiary care settings requires the collection of nasal and throat swabs.
 See details of testing technique.

-- Personal protective equipment (PPE) for the health care worker (HCW): gown, surgical mask, protective eyewear, gloves; and hand hygiene products.
+- Personal protective equipment (PPE) for the health care worker (HCW) using contact and droplet precautions: gown, surgical mask, protective eyewear, gloves; and hand hygiene products.

-- Single swab for nasopharyngeal and oropharyngeal collection (may be dacron or rayon, although flocked preferred) and transport medium (e.g. Universal Transport Medium (UTM), Viral Transport Medium (VTM), Liquid Amies).
+- Single swab for deep nasal and oropharyngeal collection (may be dacron or rayon, although flocked preferred) and transport medium (e.g. Universal Transport Medium (UTM), Viral Transport Medium (VTM), Liquid Amies).
 Dry swabs are not recommended.

 - Note the tube contains liquid so splashes, spills and leaks in transit must be prevented.